 It’s easy to focus only on premiums when looking at Medicare costs.
 But it’s a good idea to look at the big picture, too.

-A plan with a $0 or low monthly premium may charge a large medical or prescription drug deductible or have high copayments.
+A plan with a $0 or low monthly premium may charge a medical or prescription drug deductible or have higher copayments.
 You might prefer this if you rarely go to the doctor and don’t take many medications.
-But a plan like this could be expensive if you use health care services often, even with the low premium.

 4. Picking a plan because your spouse or friend has it